VulnSeeker/Port-Scanner/README.md

 ## ⚠️ Security Considerations

-### Legal Compliance
-- Unauthorized port scanning may violate:
-  - Computer Fraud and Abuse Act (CFAA) in the US
-  - Computer Misuse Act in the UK
-  - Similar legislation in other jurisdictions
-- Always obtain written authorization before scanning

 ### Operational Guidelines
 1. **Authorization Required** - Only scan systems you own or have permission to test
 2. **Rate Limiting** - Use `--stealth` and appropriate thread counts to avoid DoS